Below are the most frequently asked questions If you would like to know more information please email us - apprenticeships@corservltd.co.uk

 No. You can become an apprentice at any age.
 While many of our apprentices join us between the ages of 16 to 18, we have had apprentices who started with us in their 40s.

 Where will the locations be?
-Is there transportation?

 Locations depend on the apprenticeship role.
 In some cases this will mean working from one office most of the time, but in other roles you could be travelling all over the county.
-Transport isn’t provided, but as we have people from all over the county working all over the county, we’re sure something could be arranged.

 How many hours of study and how many hours work?